 3. Revamp The Dishes With A Special Ingredient

-The best way to optimise a restaurant menu is to play with different variations of the same dish.
-Add dishes that use low-priced basic ingredients except one or two exquisite ingredients to enhance the richness of the flavour and the aroma.
-You can sprinkle a few exotic herbs and spices to add fusion flavour twists to your existing dishes.
+The best way to optimize a restaurant menu is to play with different variations of the same dish.
+Add dishes that use low-priced basic ingredients except one or two exquisite ingredients to enhance the richness of the flavor and the aroma.
+You can sprinkle a few exotic herbs and spices to add fusion flavor twists to your existing dishes.
 Restaurant menu pricing strategies like this work with the intent of offering combination ingredients which lower the final making cost of the meal but still allows you to tap premium profit.

-For example, you can add saffron leaves to plain biryani and charge more for providing a speciality dish, that is, Zafraani biryani.
+For example, you can add saffron leaves to plain biryani and charge more for providing a specialty dish, that is, Zafraani biryani.

 4. Use Relative Pricing

 - Chilly Fries at Rs 60 seems reasonable enough compared to Cheese Fries at Rs 90

 Use relative restaurant menu pricing strategies to get your customers to buy more.
 When you place your high-profit items next to expensive dishes, your customers are likely to order the cheaper, yet the high-profit item.
 For example, a salted fries tagged at 50 rupees include nominal food costs but, still are sold at a high margin.
 On the other hand, chilly cheese fries are labelled at 90 rupees but, does not include the same margin.
 Thus, placing plain fries next to chilly-cheese fries will make the customer impulsively order regular fries, and you will earn more profit.

 5. Decide The Right Price For The Right Quantity